unicorn-bi/Unicorn-Hybrid-Black-Windows-APIs/c-api/unicorn-c-api-reference.md

 *numberOfAcquiredChannels)

 Determines the number of acquired channels.<br/>
-Uses the currently set UNICORN_AMPLIFIER_CONFIGURATION to get the number of acquired channels.
+Uses the currently set UNICORN_AMPLIFIER_CONFIGURATION to get the number of acquired channels.<br/>

 PARAMETERS<br/>
 - hDevice <br/>